Railslide/railslide-blog/content/encrypt-removable-disk-ubuntu-1404.md

 Launch the disk manager via _Dash > Disks_ and select the volume you wish to encrypt.

-_**WARNING: The encryption process requires will format the volume, so any previously stored data will be wiped off.**_
+_**WARNING: The encryption process will format the volume, so any previously stored data will be wiped off.**_

 In other words,